 [Laughs] I think, in terms of the apocalypse, while we were out there we were watching Donald Trump become the Republican nomination.
 That’s too close to the record to actually be about that, but there is a sense of the whole toxic masculinity we’re talking about on the record, which we’d done since day one, has become the dominant mode in world culture.
 I don’t mean in terms of what people say on the internet, I mean in terms of who runs the world.
 We were back to medieval cock-measuring.
 That’s what Boy King was about.
-And I think a lot of the negative reactions to it maybe took it at face value that we were actually saying this now instead of actually satirizing it and reflecting the world back as we saw it rather than how we wanted it to be.
-[Laughs] I think there was an element of “fuck it” in making the record and certainly in terms of having us characterized as a clever band with a moral center.
+And I think a lot of the negative reactions to it maybe took it at face value that we were actually saying this now instead of actually satirising it and reflecting the world back as we saw it rather than how we wanted it to be.
+[Laughs] I think there was an element of “fuck it” in making the record and certainly in terms of having us characterised as a clever band with a moral centre.
 We got tired of doing that.
 Sometimes you have to reflect it back in all of its ugliness.
 So maybe it is an apocalyptic record reflecting all of the nastiness around us.

 Did you have any sense Boy King would be your last album while you were making it?
 When was the decision made?

 I don’t know.
 Boy King exhausted us, and hollowed us out a bit.
 For me, I thought we would crack something open that we could then pursue.
 In terms of sound and attitude, but I guess it didn’t work out that way.
 Certainly I never got that sense while we were making it.